-Stop Stanislaus Credit Control Phone Harassment!
+Stop Stanislaus Credit Control Calls Harassment!

 Is Stanislaus Credit Control harassing you with constant phone calls?
 Do they threaten to take legal action or garnish your wages?
 Are they calling you at all hours or several times a day?
 Are they telling your family and neighbors that you owe a debt?
 If so what they are doing is illegal and needs to stop.
 You have the legal right to stop their phone harassment.
 If a collection agency violates the FDCPA, which is one of the federal laws that protect consumers from harassment, you may be eligible to receive up to $1000.00 in statutory damages, along with covering your attorney fees.

 The Fair Debt Collection Practices Act, also known as the FDCPA, protects consumers’ rights in the context of debt collection.
 In other words, debt collectors must adhere to a certain set of rules when they collect debts and are pursuing consumers who owe money.
 If a collector violates the FDCPA, you can sue the collector in court.
-The law allows consumers who have been victims of harassment from debt collectors to get the calls to stop in addition to recover statutory damages of up to $1,000, plus attorney fees and court costs.

 Is Stanislaus Credit Control a Scam?